 On the execution platform, they were faced toward the bow, suspended by their hands by means of a hook attached to a pulley, and at the order of the commander, executed by machine gun and rifle fire.
 After the completion of the execution the suspension rope was slackened and it had been so planned that when the rope binding the hands was cut, the body would fall backwards off the stern due to the speed of the ship.

 Moreover, boards were laid and straw mats spread to keep the ship from becoming stained.
 Thus, in this way, first the men and then the women were executed.
 The child going on toward five years old was thrown alive into the ocean.”

 The sounds of the ship and the wind prevented further victims from suspecting anything until the last moment.
-After three hours, the Japanese successfully killed all 60 of their passengers, including two children whom they threw overboard while still alive.
+After three hours, the Japanese successfully killed all 60 of their passengers, including two children thrown overboard while still alive.

-As there were U.S. nationals among the victims, the Australian War Crimes Section in Tokyo, having completed its investigation, on 18 July 1947 handed the matter over to the American authorities, who appear to have taken no further action.
+As there were U.S. nationals among the victims, the Australian War Crimes Section in Tokyo, having completed its investigation, July 18, 1947 handed the matter over to the American authorities, who appear to have taken no further action.